cowglow/dontcomplaintome.com/README.md

 # dontcomplaintome.com
 A disappointing feedback tool.
-Not for the weak of mind/heart
+Not for the faint-hearted, tough skin required.